ember-cli/ember-try/README.md

   ember try:each --config-path="config/legacy-scenarios.js"
 ```

-If you need to know the scenario that is being ran (i.e. to customize a test output file name) you can use the `EMBER_TRY_CURRENT_SCENARIO`
+If you need to know the scenario that is being run (i.e. to customize a test output file name) you can use the `EMBER_TRY_CURRENT_SCENARIO`
 environment variable.

 #### `ember try:one <scenario> (...options) --- <command (Default: test)>`